What Do You Do?

 Youíre damned if you donít and damned if you do Ė

 Itís a real Ďcatch twenty-two.í

 Published in Canadian Stories, Apr/May 2017

 Note: This poem was inspired by the Canadian TV series Mary Kills People, a show that deals with euthanasia.
-It was

 © Fayzworld & Sugarwolf Designs, All rights Reserved.